tschoffelen/tschoffelen/content/renting-in-london/index.md

 > Find a letting agency you like, and build a relationship.

 There’s no need to involve a relocation company or one of those agencies that you pay to actively search for places.
-Most letting agencies already offer that as a service for free!
+Most letting agencies already offer that as a free service.
 Find one or two agencies that look good to you and that operate in the areas of the city you want to live in, and give them a call to tell them about your preferences.
 They’ll usually email or Whatsapp you a few times per week if new properties come on the market that fit your budget and preferences.

 I finally found my (awesome!) apartment via a letting agent that I had done a viewing with earlier, and who felt bad about me not ending up getting that place, although I really liked it.
 She then immediately scheduled a viewing for me when she came across a similar property.
 Within a few hours after that viewing my offer was accepted, and a week later I got the keys for my new apartment.